Raylow00/Flask-ToDo-Web-App/README.md

 # Flask-ToDo-Web-App
-A Flask to-do list web app tutorial from freeCodeCamp using Flask.
+A simple to-do list web app tutorial from freeCodeCamp using Flask.

 Users can:
 - create to-do list items